GuillaumeBonnet/lwc-typing-article/README.md

 ![TSDoc auto-completion](TSDoc-auto-completion.gif)

-We have the same functionality as with types defined with JSDoc, but I prefer the TypeScript method because it's easier and shorter to write.
+We have the same functionality with types defined with JSDoc, but I prefer the TypeScript method because it's easier and shorter to write.

 ## TypeScript check